flutter/news_toolkit/README.md

 }
 ```

-For more extensive guide on how to utilize FirebaseAnalytics go to [Firebase page](https://firebase.google.com/products/analytics).
+For a more extensive guide on how to utilize FirebaseAnalytics go to [this Firebase page](https://firebase.google.com/products/analytics).

 ## Push Notifications 📢